sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Promotion & merit eligibility:**
   - Eligible for merit increase; recommended merit increase: 7.5-10% \*
   - Promotion eligibility largely depends on where the teammate is in the career framework (e.g. is there an opening and business need for the next level); at minimum, we expect individuals to exceed and sustain performance at their current level, with spikes into the next level for promotion consideration.
 Link to Handbook on [Promotion Eligibility Guidance](#promotion-philosophy).
-- **Merit increase frequency: ** teammates rated a 2:1 are eligible to receive a compensation increase every impact review cycle, meaning someone consistently rated “Top Tier” could receive an increase every 6 months.
+- **Merit increase frequency:** Teammates rated a 2:1 are eligible to receive a compensation increase every impact review cycle, meaning someone consistently rated “Top Tier” could receive an increase every 6 months.
 This allows us to directly reward top performance every period.

 #### Score definition: 1:2 (values:skills)